music-suite/music-suite/README.md

 ghcup install 8.10.4
 ```

-Go to a directory where you want to use musicsuite and type the following
+Go to a directory where you want to use Music Suite and type the following
 commands:

 ```